-The 2018 Form FID-3 has to be filed for the calendar year 2018 or the fiscal year beginning in 2018.
+The 2017 Form FID-3 has to be filed for the calendar year 2017 or the fiscal year beginning in 2017.
 If the tax return is for a fiscal year, or a short tax year (less than 12 months), enter the taxable year in the space at the top of Form FID-3.

-The taxable year and accounting method for Montana must be the same as the taxable year and accounting method used for federal income tax purposes.
+The taxable year and accounting method for Montana have to be the same as the taxable year and accounting method used for federal income tax purposes.
 If the estate or trust changes its federal taxable year or accounting method, it is required to change its Montana taxable year and accounting method accordingly.
 A copy of the approval letter from the Internal Revenue Service (IRS) to change accounting period or method must accompany the first tax return that reflects the change.

-Mark the "Final return" box on Form FID-3 if the estate or trust ceased to exist during the 2018 Tax Year.
+Mark the "Final return" box on Form FID-3 if the estate or trust ceased to exist during the 2017 tax year.

-Fiscal year filers need to use the 2017 Form FID-3 if the estate's or trust's taxable year began in the 2017 calendar year.
+Fiscal year filers need to use the 2016 Form FID-3 if the estate or trust's taxable year began in the 2016 calendar year.